MY PHOTOGRAPHY BACKGROUND

 While in Vietnam, I raised many large Mantises to keep the Mosquitoes away and photographed the process.
 I continue to enjoy macro photography.

 On my return to the States, I took numerous portraits to support the United Way’s annual fundraising campaign.
 I worked in the Public Relations department of a college in California where I was responsible for many PR photographs and all of the darkroom activities.

-I also worked as a Marketing Manager for an international aerospace corporation utilizing my photography, writing and graphic skills.
+I also worked as a Marketing Manager for an international aerospace corporation utilizing my photography, writing and graphics skills.

 I produced and edited a monthly 64-page art, literature and photography magazine.
 Contributing my own writing and photography, I also provided many photographers, artists, and writers with their first opportunity for publication.
 Some went on to prominent creative careers.